-The Victorian Government is providing a $450 Coronavirus (COVID-19) Test Isolation Payment to support Victorian workers, including parents and guardians, who are required to self-isolate while you wait for the results of your coronavirus (COVID-19) test.
+The Victorian Government is providing a $450 COVID-19 Test Isolation Payment to support Victorian workers, including parents and guardians, who are required to self-isolate while you wait for the results of your COVID-19 test.

-Delivery of a free emergency relief package can be arranged for people who are unable to access food themselves or do not have support available to them.
+Delivery of a free relief package can be arranged for people who are unable to access food themselves who do not have support available to them.

-The Extreme Hardship Support Program can provide financial assistance, information and referrals to people living in Victoria who are experiencing significant hardship as a result of the coronavirus (COVID-19) and who are unable to access Commonwealth Government income support.
+The Extreme Hardship Support Program can provide financial assistance, information and referrals to people living in Victoria who are experiencing significant hardship as a result of COVID-19 and who are unable to access Australian Government income support.
 The program provides support for temporary and provisional visa holders and undocumented migrants with little or no income, savings or community support.

-The program is for temporary and provisional visa holders and undocumented migrants who are unable to access Commonwealth income support, and have zero or very little income, savings or community support.
+The program is for temporary and provisional visa holders and undocumented migrants who are unable to access Australian Government income support, and have zero or very little income, savings or community support.

 If you received an International Student Emergency Relief Fund payment and still require assistance to pay for basics like rent, food and bills, you can apply for an emergency payment from the Extreme Hardship Support Program.